oracle-livelabs/apex/apex-workflows/7-doc-aapt-activities/7-doc-aapt-activities.md

 In this lab, you will:

-- Create and configure the workflow by adding activities and connections.
+- Create and configure the Doctor Appointment workflow by adding activities and connections.

 Estimated Time: 45 minutes